Cyclical stocks and industries: what you need to know

 Their volatility makes them particularly interesting for shorter-term trades to capitalise on intraday falls or to hedge against losses to your existing shareholdings.
 Using derivatives, such as CFDs, would enable you to trade both rising and falling markets.

-For longer-term trades, you might need to consider ways to diversify your portfolio as cyclical stock volatility does create risk.
+For longer-term trades or investments, you might need to consider ways to diversify your portfolio as cyclical stock volatility does create risk.

 There are different ways to find cyclical stocks